 History & Accomplishments

-Since its founding in 2007, TRAILS FOREVER has accomplished a number of important projects to preserve, maintain, and enhance the trails of Cuyahoga Valley National Park.
-Together, the National Park Service and the Conservancy have engaged volunteers, advocates, and other partners to repair damage, install benches, build staircases, and resurface trails—among many other projects.
+Since the founding of the TRAILS FOREVER program in 2008 and the creation of the TRAILS FOREVER Legacy Fund in 2009, donors and volunteers have helped complete many important projects to protect the trails of Cuyahoga Valley National Park.
+Together, the National Park Service and the Conservancy have engaged volunteers, advocates, and other partners to repair damage, build staircases, and resurface trails—among many other projects.
 We’ve highlighted a few key accomplishments below.

 In the fall of 2015, CVNP opened its first-ever mountain bike trail: East Rim Trail.
 This first 2.3-mile section gives mountain bikers, hikers, and runners a challenging new trail to explore.
 Designed to follow the natural topography of the valley, the trail passes through dense woodlands and open meadows.

 Construction on the second phase of the trail began in summer 2016.
 This new section includes an outer loop measuring 4.5 miles, which is expected to open in late 2016 or early 2017.
 Trail crews also have plans to complete an inner line connector trail on Phase 2 and a short "experts-only" section.
 When complete, the full trail will measure nearly 10 miles.
 Get the latest updates on the East Rim Trail project >

 The Conservancy secured grant funding for this project from the John S. and James L. Knight Foundation, NPS Centennial funding, and ODNR Recreational Trail Program.
 Ongoing maintenance for the trail will be funded by the TRAILS FOREVER Legacfy Fund.
 Thanks to all of the TRAILS FOREVER donors, volunteers, and trail crews who are helping make this project possible!
 (Photo: Alex Stewart)